NeoWorldMan/GA-Tech/Project 1/13-Elk-Stack-Project_Resources_README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-playbook.yml file to /etc/ansible/roles directory.
-- Update the hosts file to include the target machines ip addresses.
+- Update the filebeat-config.yml file to include the ELK server's ip address.
 - Run the playbook, and navigate to Filebeat installation page on the ELK server GUI to check that the installation worked as expected.
+(Step 5: Module Status and Check Data then scroll to the bottom and click on Verify Incoming Data)

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?
+- _Which file is the playbook? filebeat-playbook.yml Where do you copy it? /etc/ansible/roles
 - _Which file do you update to make Ansible run the playbook on a specific machine?
+The 'filebeat-config.yml' file
--  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-  How do I specify which machine to install the ELK server on versus which to install Filebeat on? 'hosts' file vs 'filebeat-playbook.yml' file
 - _Which URL do you navigate to in order to check that the ELK server is running? http://[ELK.VM.IP]:5601/app/kibana alternatively use the curl command.